Anshhh0306/tictactoe/README.md

 username = admin
 password = admin

-*to change the username or password you can just simply go to
+*to change the username or password you can just simply go to **game folder** --> **views.py** and there you will see predefined username and password and can change it easily to your liking!*